 Perceptions can also cause a number of problems for individuals who have been in treatment.
 Employers or community members may believe these individuals have been “cured” and no longer have to struggle with their substance abuse.
 Others may not believe that treatment works and may continue to treat individuals as addicts.>

 Misconceptions about the process of recovering from substance abuse can create additional challenges for those who are working toward rebuilding their lives.
 Many people may not understand that addiction is a chronic disease.
 This means that it requires ongoing maintenance and treatment, and that relapses often occur routinely.

 Separation from ordinary life can often help individuals gain a new perspective on their substance use and how they contribute to their addiction.
 Professional treatment in a conducive atmosphere provides a positive background for the changes they need to make to rebuild their lives.

 Addiction does not have to control your life.
 Millions of Americans struggle with addiction every day but only a small number get the help that they need.
-Serenity House Detox, a rehab center in South Florida, with locations in Fort Lauderdale and West Palm Beach, offers addiction detox programs, including:
+Serenity House Detox & Recovery, a rehab center in South Florida, with locations in Fort Lauderdale and Jupiter, offers addiction detox programs, including:

 Reaching out for help is only the first step on the long road to recovery.
 If you or a loved one is struggling with an addiction, call us today at 866.294.5306.
 You can speak to an addiction expert and learn about treatment options available to ensure a better future.
 Don’t wait to get help any longer.